 New rules for drones in Canada

 On January 9, 2019, we published new rules for flying drones in Canada.
-These rules will come into effect on June 1, 2019.
-You can read up on the new rules but you still need to follow the current rules.
+These rules are now in effect.

 On this page